Between $300m and $400m

 Some of Chicago’s most celebrated institutions such as the Field Museum, Shedd Aquarium and Adler Planetarium will be neighbours to the new building.

-The site currently serves as a parking space that will be moved underground after construction of the museum building.
+The site currently serves as a parking space that will be moved underground after the construction of the museum building.

 Design details of Lucas Museum of Narrative Art